-To identify coseismic uplift near the Kodiak Islands, we use modern bathymetry (Figure 3), seismic reflection data (Figure 4), and a compilation of GAE tsunami first arrival times (Table 1).

-We use tsunami first motions (estimated to the nearest minute) observed at seven sites on the Kodiak Islands relative to the main shock origin time (Plafker, 1969).
-We treat each run-up location as a wave source and back-propagate this source using finite differences (Figure 2).
-To derive a velocity field, we grid multi-beam and single beam bathymetry data at one-kilometer spacing and then convert depth to tsunami wave speed in each cell.
-We use La Grange's velocity-depth relationship, $v = \sqrt{gd}$ , where d is the depth in meters and g is gravitational acceleration (Lamb, 1932).
-Each source is then back-propagated using this velocity field according to its respective tabulated travel time.
-We then compile individual wave-fronts from the final model to identify which sources could have shared the same tsunamigenic source location.
-Note that our approach cannot constrain tsunami wave amplitude and does not consider later arrivals; thus, we do not model near-shore, non-linear effects on tsunami wave propagation or identify additional tsunamigenic sources associated with later tsunami arrivals.
-Finally, we compare convergent source locations to identified trench-parallel scarps observed with seafloor topographic data and faults identified with seismic profiling.
+230 To identify coseismic uplift near the Kodiak Islands, we use modern bathymetry (Figure 3), 231 seismic reflection data (Figure 4), and a compilation of GAE tsunami first arrival times (Table 1).
+232 We use tsunami first motions (estimated to the nearest minute) observed at seven sites on the 233 Kodiak Islands relative to the main shock origin time (Plafker, 1969).
+We treat each run-up 234 location as a wave source and back-propagate this source using finite differences (Figure 2).
+To 235 derive a velocity field, we grid multi-beam and single beam bathymetry data at one-kilometer 236 spacing and then convert depth to tsunami wave speed in each cell.
+We use La Grange's velocity-depth relationship, $v = \sqrt{gd}$, where d is the depth in meters and g is gravitational 237 238 acceleration (Lamb, 1932).
+Each source is then back-propagated using this velocity field 239 according to its respective tabulated travel time.
+We then compile individual wave-fronts from 240 the final model to identify which sources could have shared the same tsunamigenic source 241 location.
+Note that our approach cannot constrain tsunami wave amplitude and does not 242 consider later arrivals; thus, we do not model near-shore, non-linear effects on tsunami wave 243 propagation or identify additional tsunamigenic sources associated with later tsunami arrivals.
+244 Finally, we compare convergent source locations to identified trench-parallel scarps observed 245 with seafloor topographic data and faults identified with seismic profiling.
+246

-The reported first sense of motion for six of seven run-up locations was up, consistent with the Kodiak Islands being located landward of the hanging wall of the Alaska-Aleutian megathrust (Plafker, 1969; Table 1).
+247 The reported first sense of motion for some run-up locations was up, consistent with the Kodiak 248 Islands being located landward of the hanging wall of the Alaska-Aleutian megathrust (Plafker, 249 1969; Table 1).
 The one exception was at the northernmost Kodiak City measurement site.
-Of the seven tsunami sites, five back-projected wave-fields (Kaguyak, Saltery Cove, Cape Chiniak, Kalsin Bay, and Kodiak City) converge about 15 km south of Sitkalidak Island (Figure 2).

-Here, we find a conspicuous 50-m-high trench-parallel seafloor scarp that we associate with the KSfz (Figure 3).
-Two observations, Kalsin Bay and Old Harbor sites, do not share overlapping wave-fronts, and arrive too late to be sourced from this region.
+Of 250 the seven tsunami sites, five back-projected wave-fields (Kaguyak, Saltery Cove, Cape Chiniak, 251 Kalsin Bay, and Kodiak City) converge about 15 km south of Sitkalidak Island (Figure 2).
+Here, we 252 find a conspicuous 50-m-high trench-parallel seafloor scarp that we associate with the KSfz 253 (Figure 3).
+Two observations, Kalsin Bay and Old Harbor sites, do not share overlapping wave-254 fronts, and arrive too late to be sourced from this region.
+We note the reported first arrival 255 time for Old Harbor is inconsistent with this interpretation; it is situated in a sheltered bay 256 (Figure 2), and a direct tsunami wave from a fault located south of Sitkalidak Island may have 257 experienced a more complex travel path.
+Thus, all but the measurement from Kalsin Bay is 258 consistent with motion along the fault scarp near Sitkalidak Island (Figures 2 and 3).
+259